 Venice assaults you with charm from the moment of arrival and never stops; it is a constant barrage of idyll.
-We walked out of the train station only to be greeted by a beautiful green copper dome, blue sky and a bustling canal.
-Normally when I emerge from a train station I see hobos and touts, hookers and hustlers, trash and scurrying commuters.
-I have never walked out of a train station and been so gob smacked.
+We walked out of the train station to be greeted by a beautiful green copper dome, blue sky, and a bustling canal.
+Typically when I emerge from a train station, I see hobos and touts, hookers and hustlers, trash and scurrying commuters.
+I have never walked out of a train station and been so gobsmacked.
 I’d seen Venice on TV hundreds of times, but never thought I’d be there.

-But visiting even in late November, there were tourists everywhere.
-Outside St. Marks Cathedral, there was a huge and ever-growing line of impatient tourists.
-It looked like the midnight premier of a Harry Potter movie.
+Even in late November, there were tourists everywhere.
+Outside St. Marks Cathedral, there was a long and ever-growing line of impatient tourists.
+It looked like the midnight premiere of a Harry Potter movie.

-St. Marks Square and cathedral form the beating tourist heart of the city, with veins and arteries of narrow alleyways shooting off in all directions, pumping tourists out all through the city.
-Tourists coagulate atop every little bridge to gaze or photograph every charming little canal.
+St. Marks Square and cathedral form the beating tourist heart of the city, with veins and arteries of narrow alleyways shooting off in all directions, pumping tourists out all through the town.
+Tourists coagulate atop every little bridge to gaze or photograph every beautiful canal.
 Walking anywhere is an exercise in patience and I often found myself going upstream, against a current of humanity, feeling like one of those salmon leaping unluckily into the mouth of a bear.

 When people run out of patience, feelings get hurt.
 On two occasions, different elderly Venetian ladies elbowed me in the kidneys, once when I’d come to a stop in front of a grocery store, and another when I’d paused on a bridge to admire the beauty of yet another stunning canal.
 I was offended and saddened at first, but now that I’ve had time to reflect, I’m not taking it personally.
 Ok, maybe a little.

 And again, we were there in November!
-Imagine going to Venice in mid-summer, mid-tourist season and dealing with the 80,000+ tourists that can be in the compact city in any one day.
+Imagine going to Venice in mid-summer, mid-tourist season, and dealing with the 80,000+ tourists that can be in the compact city at a time.
 I just broke out in hives thinking about it.

 On our first morning, we woke up before dawn and watched a sunrise behind the San Giorgio Church.
 St. Marks square was totally empty save a few workers sweeping up trash from yesterday’s barrage of tourists – a never-ending struggle.

 Where you have tourists, you have crap to sell tourists.
 It seems like every other shop is selling cheap Carnival masks and costumes, made in China.
 And those that were not selling tacky souvenirs were selling $20,000 purses.
-I did not realize that Louis Vitton, Prada, Versace and Fendi sold purses that cost more than a practical, fuel-efficient Honda Civic.
+I did not realize that Louis Vitton, Prada, Versace, and Fendi sold handbags that cost more than a small car.

 Venice, in the end, wasn’t as expensive as advertised.
 We got a good deal on our room and ate pizza almost every meal (not sitting down as they charge for that).
 We didn’t ride the gondola.
 At $135 for a 40-minute ride at night, it was just a little too expensive for us.